AsliErdemli/AsliErdemli/README.md

 - Data analysis (General Linear Models (GLM), Machine Learning)
 - Insight reporting
 - Public speaking
+#
 ### My Academic Research
 I conduct neuroimaging research on epistemic emotions: curiosity, interest & boredom.
 My work aims to determine how they are represented in the healthy adult brain, how they interact with our dopaminergic reward circuit & how they are triggered.
-You can find all of my academic work here: https://orcid.org/0000-0003-4970-4028
+I previously worked on the link between food consumption and boredom.
+You can find all of my academic work here: https://orcid.org/0000-0003-4970-4028.
 - I use R and tidyverse to work on behavioral data.
 - I use Python & Nilearn for fMRI data.
 - I use Python & mne for EEG data.